 Making your own cutting board is the perfect DIY project for young chefs.
 The great thing about making one of these yourself is that you can make it the size and color you want instead of shopping for a cutting board for hours.

 This is an easy project for kids, and they’ll learn some of the basics of woodworking.
 As a bonus, it doesn’t involve power tools.

 Go to your local home supply store, and pick up a piece of wood.
 You can buy the piece of wood in the size that you want it, or have them cut it to the size that you want it.
 It doesn’t matter which way you do it.

 Then, sand down the edges to get a nice, rounded look.
 After that, apply your stain and coating and you’re done!

 Don’t forget to waterproof it though!

 Woodworking projects don’t get easier than this one.

 Using natural wood to create artwork will give your home a nice, rustic look.
-All you must do is get a piece of wood, and your art supplies.
+You’ll need a piece of wood and your art supplies for this one.

 Here are some great ideas for rustic artwork:

 - Pick up some stencils and make a pallet that says love, hope, or family.